 Get dressed like a po-boy for this festival which honors New Orleans' most beloved sandwich.
 The fun will take place on November 6th from 10 a.m. to 7 p.m. this year and will feature live music, arts & crafts, and every kind of po-boy you can imagine.
 Come hungry, y'all.

 There will be two home Saints games at the Caesars Superdome this month.
 On November 7th, the boys in black and gold take on the Baltimore Ravens and, on the 20th, they're up against the Los Angeles Rams.
 Make it fall your kids will remember!

 Celebrate autumn at Destrehan Plantation on November 12 and 13 from 9 a.m. to 4 p.m.
 The kids can dance to local bands like Les Bons-Riens, Ryan Foret and Foret Tradition, Kayla Woodson and Bad Habit.
 There will also be Cajun and Creole cuisine, arts & crafts, antiques in the mule barn, and special activities for the little ones such as face painting, hand waxing and pony rides.
 Learn more.

 Family Day Bayou St. John

 Head to Bayou St. John on November 26th for a free day of paddling lessons when you rent gear between 9 and 11 a.m.
 Learn more.

 Celebration in the Oaks

-Along with the big game on November 30th, the Bayou Classic features a parade, a fan festival, the battle of the bands and more.
+Along with the big game between Southern and Grambling on November 26th in the Caesars Superdome, the Bayou Classic features a parade, a fan festival, the battle of the bands and more.
 It’s a great time for football fans, young and old.
+Learn more.

-See: New Orleans Restaurants Open on Thanksgiving Day« back to Tips
+See: New Orleans Restaurants Open on Thanksgiving Day